SilbigerLab/Protocols/Environmental_Parameter_Protocols/Protocols/SAS_Protocol.md

 1. Carabiners

-<a name="GeneralProtocol"></a> **General Protocol**
+<a name="GeneralProtocol"></a> **To set up the SAS for deployment main tasks**
-To set up the SAS for deployment:
+To set up the SAS for deployment main tasks
-Clean with Q-tip to remove dust/particles and use silicone lube on motor sides and tubing Clean top section with Q-tip to remove dust/particles and use silicone lube for o-ring on top of SAS Set SAS time and sampling time for both pumps Calibrate both pumps
+1. Clean with Q-tip to remove dust/particles and use silicone lube on motor sides and tubing
+1. Clean top section with Q-tip to remove dust/particles and use silicone lube for o-ring on top of SAS
+1. Set SAS time and sampling time for both pumps
+1. Calibrate both pumps
-Connect outflow tubing to Tedlar bag
+1. Mark outflow tubing or connect outflow tubing directly to Tedlar bag
-Replace with fresh batteries
+1. Replace with fresh batteries after calibration
-Double check main screen status menu: check if the time and date is right, sample mode, volume, and batteries If battery voltage is below 11V changes batteries Initiate to put the SAS to sleep
+1. Double check main screen status menu: check if the time and date is right, sample mode, volume, and batteries
+  1. If battery voltage is below 11V changes batteries
+1. Initiate to put the SAS to sleep

 <a name="SASsetup"></a> **SAS setup**